 - smoldyn-2.61-mac.tgz - Pre-compiled software for Intel Macs with OS 10.6 or higher.

-- smoldyn-2.56.tgz - Complete distribution with source code, no pre-compiled code.
+- smoldyn-2.61.tgz - Complete distribution with source code, no pre-compiled code.
 CMake build system.

-- smoldyn-2.56.zip - Complete distribution with source code, no pre-compiled code.
+- smoldyn-2.61.zip - Complete distribution with source code, no pre-compiled code.
 CMake build system.

 Most Mac, Linux, or Windows computers up to about 5 years old should run Smoldyn.
 See below for detailed advice.

 - Mac: Run Smoldyn with the Terminal application (Applications/Utilities/Terminal).
-Install with the included script by typing "sudo ./install.sh".
+Install with the included script by typing "sudo ./install.sh" and then entering your password.
 If you're compiling your own code, get XCode at https://developer.apple.com/xcode/ and libtiff at http://www.libtiff.org/.

 - Linux: Dilawar Singh compiled Smoldyn for several Linux flavors, all of which are at https://software.opensuse.org//download.html?project=home%3Adilawar&package=smoldyn.
-Also, Max Conway contributed two .deb files to help with Ubuntu builds.
-These are for version 2.28, not the latest version.
-Use smoldyn_2.28-1_amd64.deb for 64-bit systems and use smoldyn_2.28-1_i386.deb for 32-bit systems.
 If you're compiling your own code, you may need to download some widely used libraries, which are libtiff, zlib, and freeglut.
 Depending on your system, you can probably download them with the apt-get or yum package managers.
 Be sure to get the developer versions (e.g. libtiff-devel), because they come with header files, which are necessary.

-- Windows: Run Smoldyn with the Command Prompt application (Start\All Programs\Accessories\Command Prompt).
+- Windows: Run Smoldyn with the Command Prompt application (Start > All Programs > Windows System > Command Prompt).
 Install with the included script by running "install.bat" as administrator.
 You should not need dll files, but if you do, check the Smoldyn download; alternatively, try getting them at http://www.dlldump.com/.
-Put dll files either in same directory as the Smoldyn executable or in your SysWOW64 folder.
-If your system doesn't automatically recognize your dll files, then open a command prompt, running it as system administrator, change to the SysWOW64 folder and enter, for example, "regsvr32.exe freeglut.dll".
+Put dll files in the same directory as the Smoldyn executable.
+If your system doesn't automatically recognize your dll files, then open a command prompt, running it as system administrator, change to the SysWOW64 folder or wherever the dll file is, and enter, for example, "regsvr32.exe freeglut.dll".